Annotated HHMI Gilliam Career Statement

 At Harvard, I work as a teaching fellow for the undergraduate course "Neurobiology of Behavior" and am pursuing a Teaching Certification to grow my skills.
 My passion for teaching has been well-received by my students.
 My office hours are attended by double the number of students than are technically in my section!
 I relish finding ways to make the material exciting and understandable for my students, and seeing their eyes light up when they first appreciate the beauty of the brain in a new way.

-This paragraph moves from past activities to current activities.
-The detail about my office hours being attended by double the students in my section is there for a specific reason.
+The bridge from undergrad activities to current Harvard activities.
+Short on purpose, because I didn't need to explain to a Gilliam reviewer what a teaching fellow is.
+The detail I really wanted in here was the office hours one.
 It's social proof.
 I'm not just claiming to be a good teacher.
-I'm giving evidence that students who weren't required to come to my office hours were showing up anyway.
+I'm telling the reader that students who weren't required to come to my office hours were showing up anyway.

 Connecting Teaching to DEI